UK College of Holistic Training, 27 Old Gloucester Street, London WC1N 3AX

 Q.8 Will I be able to get professional insurance?

 A.8 There are several insurance companies or intermediaries in the UK who handle applications for professional indemnity insurance from complementary therapists, life coaches, etc., and we will give you further information on request.
-Contrary to what some training schools say, in most cases it is not necessary to be trained by a particular school or to belong to a particular professional body to get insurance.
 The insurance industry does cater for independent therapists.
 You may also join the insurance scheme of whatever professional society you already belong to, or ask if they will extend your insurance to cover further therapies.

 Q.9 Do I need to buy textbooks?